TheEpicWatermelon/HighlightTruthExtension/README.md

 # HighlightTruthExtension

-This is the Extension (Frontend) of the Highlight Truth Chrome Extension.
+This is the Chrome Extension (Frontend) of the Highlight Truth Chrome Extension.

 This connects with the backend hosted on: https://fake-news-htn.herokuapp.com or found in the repository: https://github.com/cliff42/HighlightTruthServer